Homap/ostrich_PAR_analysis/code/processing/README.md

 | PAR | 285271 |
 | nonPAR | 104540 |

-Finally, we need to have a look at the HWE.
+We need to have a look at the HWE.
 Most sites are expected to be HWE.
 Interesting biological features such as population structure can cause a deviation from HWE.
 However, genotyping errors can also cause deviations from HWE.
 We remove SNPs with a HWE p-value below 0.005.
 For nonpar, since the homozygosity in females can cause deviations from the HWE, we detected deviations from the male samples only and removed sites from the nonpar